Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention: Light Forcing

-where $C_1$, $\log^2 t$, $\log^3 t$ are constants\footnote{Logarithmic factors of the form $\log^k t$ arise only as technical amplification constants in the proof and do not affect the asymptotic complexity.} do not affect the asymptotic complexity.
-From this inequality, we can interpret the first term as the finite-step sampling error, which is $\propto 1/\sqrt{t}$, while the second term captures the effect of score estimation error, reflecting the approximation error induced by imperfect model learning.
+where $C_1$, $C_2$, $\log^2 T$, $\log^3 T$ are constants\footnote{Logarithmic factors of the form $\log^k T$ arise only as technical amplification constants in the proof and do not affect the asymptotic complexity.} do not affect the asymptotic complexity.
+From this inequality, we can interpret the first term as the finite-step sampling error, which is $\propto 1/\sqrt{T}$, while the second term captures the effect of score estimation error, reflecting the approximation error induced by imperfect model learning.

 \textbf{Sparsity Allocation.} Intuitively, we should lower the sparsity ratio for chunks with more errors to preserve generation quality.
 Leveraging this insight, we propose a \textit{Chunk-Aware Growth} (CAG) strategy that considers both the finite-step sampling error (Term~1) and the score estimation error (Term~2).
-For chunk $i$, the sparsity ratio $s_i$ can be written as
+In practice, we set dense attention for the first chunk to preserve the initial visual anchor, and apply CAG to the remaining chunks.
+For chunk $i>1$, the sparsity ratio $s_i$ can be written as

-where $\alpha_i$ denotes the noise level reached by the $i$-th chunk and scales as $\propto 1/\sqrt{t}$.
+where $\alpha_i$ denotes the noise level reached by the $i$-th chunk and scales as $\propto 1/\sqrt{T}$.
 The hyperparameter $s_{base}$ is a predefined constant that reflects the score estimation error.
-To compute the modulated sparsity factor $\beta$, we have
+To solve for the modulated sparsity factor $\beta$, we enforce the total FLOPs after chunk-wise modulation to be equal to the FLOPs specified by the target sparsity ratio: